-Click here to view the Lufia II: Rise of the Sinistrals (SNES) description page for saves, reviews, screenshots, and more information.
+Click here to view the Lufia II: Rise of the Sinistrals (SNES) Home Page for more information.

 Lufia II: Rise of the Sinistrals (SNES) Ancient Cave Tips